ebidel/lighthouse-hue/README.md

 ### Get started

+`yarn upgrade`
 `yarn install`

 ### Run it

+    yarn start

+This will start a webserver and open two browser windows to the app.
+One is a kiosk UI (http://localhost:8080?kiosk) that you should drag to a larger monitor and the other is where users input a URL to test Lighthouse (http://localhost:8080).

+### Setup it

 Create a `.hueusername` in the root folder and fill it with a username registered on your Hue Bridge.
 If you don't have a username: